 - Vintage rustic color palettes, like warm browns, olive green, and muted reds, form a room that displays richness, soul, and liveliness.

 - There’s an organic ruggedness to this palette, but it’s never harsh.
-It feels handcrafted, with tones that resonate aged wood, old leather, or sun-faded fabric.
+It feels handcrafted, with tones that resonate with aged wood, old leather, or sun-faded fabric.

 - Rustic tones come alive when paired with materials like reclaimed wood, wrought iron, linen, and stone.
 They make the room feel visually aesthetic and tactile.